 I have had my rosebud (colostomy) since '97.

-The rosebud shrank in size over the years, and I had trouble getting anything but linguine to come out.
-A stoma revision was suggested by the butt-surgery bigwig surgeon in my network.
+The rosebud shrank in size over the years, I had troubles getting anything but linguine to come out, and a stoma revision was suggested by the butt-surgery bigwig surgeon in my network.

 So I did that.
-I didn't receive much information beforehand and had to make an extra appointment because I wanted to make sure she understood that I had concerns about having enough colon in my fat layer to make a good stoma.
-I emphasized that I did not shy away from loosening it from the muscle layer to "pull more out" to give me adequate length.
-Going by a 6+yo c.t. scan, she assured me that there was enough.
+Didn't receive much information beforehand, had to make an extra appointment because I wanted to make sure she understood that I had concerns about having enough colon in my fat layer to make a good stoma.
+I emphasized that I did not shy away from loosening it from the muscle layer to "pull more out" in order to give me adequate length.
+Going by a 6+yo CT scan, she assured me that there was enough.
 Ok, you're the doc, I guess you know what you're doing.

-This new stoma... omg.
-It's pretty, a hole right in the center, good height to where it meets the skin, but the daggone thing is 2 inches below my abdominal skin!!
+This new stoma...
+OMG.
+It's pretty, hole right in the center, good height to where it meets the skin, but the daggone thing is 2 inches below my abdominal skin!!
 It's like a cherry sitting in the bottom of a funnel!
-The edges go straight up - I can't get anything to stick to the sides, and the stoma pulls under the wafer no matter how convex it is!
+The edges go straight up - I can't get anything to stick to the sides and the stoma pulls under the wafer no matter how convex it is!

 Thank you for reading and letting me rant.

-I'm curious if any of you with difficult-to-pouch stomas make some of your supplies.
-What I need is a very flexible funnel flange and am going to make some silicone rings (although I have tried the silvex rings, and they def don't stick.. but they're also way too shallow).
+I'm curious if any of you with difficult-to-pouch stomas make some of your own supplies.
+What I need is a very flexible funnel flange and am going to make some silicone rings (although I have tried the Silvex rings and they definitely don't stick... but they're also way too shallow).
 Or: make some funnels out of hydrocolloid sheets.
-All in all, I'm super resentful that I have to go through such lengths.. nothing prepared me for this deep hole in my belly.
+All in all, I'm super resentful that I have to go through such lengths... nothing prepared me for this deep hole in my belly.